James McKeown Memorial Lecture (JMML) 2025

 The Rationale For the 2025 Theme

-The theme for the 2025 James McKeown Memorial Lectures (JMML25), “Reshaping,” is strategically aligned with The Church of Pentecost’s annual theme, “Unleashed to Live a Life Worthy of Your Calling.”
-This theme underscores the need for Christians to exert influence and reshape every sphere of society, by conceptualizing these spheres as mission fields.
+The theme for the 2025 James McKeown Memorial Lectures (JMML25), “Reshaping Cultures, Generations, and Systems,” strategically aligned with The Church of Pentecost’s annual theme, “Unleashed to Live a Life Worthy of Your Calling,” and the overarching agenda of “Possessing the Nations.”
+This theme underscores the need for Christians to exert influence and reshape every sphere of society by conceptualising these spheres as mission fields.
+The theme, “Reshaping Cultures, Generations, and Systems”, is structured around three pillars – cultures, generations, and systems.

-the conversion of national and generational cultures but adds a third dimension; systems that require permeation by the Gospel of Christ.
+On the matter of reshaping human values, Christian Tsekpoe contends that, in addition to influencing cultures, the unique cultures of every generation and its sub-constituents need a conversion through the Gospel.
+Kwabena Agyapong-Kodua agrees with these scholars regarding the conversion of national and generational cultures, but adds a third dimension; systems that require permeation by the Gospel of Christ.

 The JMML25’s theme aims to stimulate scholarly research and dialogue concerning the impact of the Gospel on cultural, generational, and systemic transformation.
 It highlights the necessity for Christians to function as agents of change within every sphere of influence.